-In addition to the cases described in section 7.3 above, the parties can request the annulment of the award if the sole arbitrator, the arbitration tribunal or the arbitration proceedings in general are not aligned with the Public Procurement Act and its regulation.
+In addition to the cases described in section 7.4 above, the parties can request the annulment of the award if the sole arbitrator, the arbitral tribunal or proceedings in general are not aligned with the Public Procurement Act and its regulation.
 This is only true if that circumstance was expressly claimed before the sole arbitrator or arbitration tribunal by the affected party and was dismissed.
-If that circumstance constituted grounds for disqualification, the annulment is only appropriate if the affected party duly formulated the respective challenge, and it was dismissed.
+If that circumstance constituted grounds for disqualification the annulment is only appropriate if the affected party duly formulated the respective challenge, and it was dismissed.